 Toronto based Artist, Designer, Educator

 By exploring the intersection of art, kiln casting and, digital fabrication, my work investigates physical and emotional intimacy and, the bonds we forge as human beings.
-With my work I wish to distill the complex and soften the affronting.
+With my work I seek to disrupt the automatic and defamiliarize the rote, thus highlighting the intricate facets of our shared yet disparate experiences.
 Through sculpture, photography, collaborative and, participatory works I seek to ignite discourse and foster mutual understanding.